pskeshu/model/README.md

 - **Conceptual Framework**: Maintains theoretical coherence across discoveries
 - **Context Management**: Maps the applicability boundaries of experimental findings

-### Validation Framework
+### Representation Updating Strategy
-The Model implements systematic validation through falsification testing, where established findings are challenged with specifically designed adversarial experiments.
-Only results that survive these systematic attempts at refutation are incorporated into the knowledge base.
+Our approach addresses the representation challenge through systematic validation and context-dependent knowledge structures.
+Established findings are continuously challenged with adversarial experiments, and only results that survive systematic refutation attempts are incorporated into the evolving knowledge base.

-### Context-Dependent Knowledge Representation
+### Knowledge-Experiment Coupling
-The system maintains context-dependent knowledge structures, tracking not only experimental findings but also the specific conditions under which each finding applies.
-This includes mapping parameter spaces and identifying boundary conditions where relationships break down.
+The architecture maintains explicit coupling between internal representations and experiment generation.
+As representations update based on new data, the experiment generation components receive updated context to inform future experimental designs.
+This coupling mechanism is a key demonstration of how to coordinate representation updating with active experimental design.

 ## Scientific Methodology